JonoMitter/portfolio-tracker/README.md

 The project uses React.JS with TypeScript to display frontend content to the user.
 The client accesses various .NET(C#) backend APIs for user authentication and stock creation/modification.
-The backend retrieves user and holding data from a SQLite database using .NET EntityFramework.
+The backend retrieves user and holding data from a SQLite database using .NET Entity Framework.

 ## Future Features
 - Cryptocurrency/Cash/Super holding options